How to Buy Real Estate with No Money Down

 It used to be possible to get an FHA loan with zero down thanks to seller-paid downpayment assistance, but now you need to put down 3.5%.

-You also have to pay both an upfront mortgage insurance premium and an annual mortgage insurance premium.
+You also have to pay both an upfront mortgage insurance premium and an annual mortgage insurance premium, which could get expensive in a hurry.

-While it’s not 100% financing, it’s pretty close and not a bad deal, considering most conventional lenders these days want 10% down.
+While it’s not 100% financing, it’s pretty close and not a bad deal for those with marginal credit, considering most conventional lenders these days want 10% down and a great credit score to boot.

 So there it is – if you take the time to shop around you may be able to get that property you have your eyes on without breaking the bank.